django-denmark/2024.djangoday.dk/content/_index.md

 [Tell us](/cfp/) about your idea and your contribution to make this a great day.

-##### 2024-04-26: Getting ready for another Django Day Copenhagen ✨️
+##### 2024-05-23: Getting ready for another Django Day Copenhagen ✨️

-All videos are uploaded and each can be viewed by clicking a talk in the [program below ⤵️](#program).
+We've finally launched the website!
+We're eager to make this another great day, and we would **love your help**.
+You can for instance [submit a talk](/cfp/), [help us out with the organizing](mailto:info@django-denmark.org), encourage others to submit talks, or convince your employer to get a corporate supporter ticket.

 <div style="clear: both"></div>